Skip to main content

 Saline spray

 Nasal saline sprays contain a mixture of salt (sodium) and water.
-They work by clearing excess mucus, bacteria, and other debris in the nasal passages that may contribute to ETD.
+Although they are not decongestants, they work by clearing excess mucus, bacteria, and other debris in the nasal passages that may contribute to ETD.
 They are especially useful in children for gently clearing nasal mucus and reducing inflammation.

 Antihistamines